 - Blot up as much of the soda stain as possible.
 Using a clean cloth, blot the area to remove as much of the liquid as possible from the carpet.
 Make sure you work from the outside toward the center to avoid spreading the stain.
 Don't press too hard because you don't want to work the soda deeper into the fabric.
 Avoid scrubbing the stain, this will only set it further.

 - Vacuum the area.
 After the stain has dried, vacuum it thoroughly.
 Any dry bits of residue will be sucked away after this step.
-This also helps fluff the carpet fibers back to a normal looking state.
+This also helps fluff the carpet fibers back to a normal appearance.

 - Use a carpet stain remover.
 If the soda stain remains, try a carpet stain remover.
 Be sure to follow the instructions, and be wary of using too much cleaner.
 An excess amount of cleaner is difficult to remove and can actually attract dirt in the future.